Updated on / dernière mise à jour : 05/18/2021

 – an obvious proximity to downtown Quebec, notably.

-Van Dyk, Spencer.
-Mayors of Quebec City, Lévis welcome newest route for 3rd link: a tunnel linking cities’ downtown cores.
-CBC News, 30 janvier 2020.
+Spencer Van Dyk, Mayors of Quebec City, Lévis welcome newest route for 3rd link: a tunnel linking cities’ downtown cores, CBC News, January 30th 2020.

 Quebec City is one of the most beautiful cities in the world and, according to Travel + Leisure, the best Canadian city in 2017!
 As a citizen of this municipality, it gives me a lot of pride, certainly, but also a certain critical vision.
 This analytical look at our city is important and the mayor of Quebec City is flocking in the same direction by proposing to its citizens to share their ideas with the rest of the community.